-Before the introduction of electricity and air-conditioning in buildings in the early 1900’s, building designs relied on natural ventilation to ensure adequate fresh air and acceptable thermal comfort.
-Because of the benefits associated with natural ventilation, including improved indoor air quality, reduced capital costs, -maintenance and -energy usage, there is a growing interest in re-introducing this into modern building designs.
+Before the introduction of electricity and air-conditioning in buildings in the early 1900s, building designs relied on natural ventilation to ensure adequate fresh air and acceptable thermal comfort.
+Because of the benefits associated with natural ventilation including improved indoor air quality; reduced capital costs, maintenance and energy usage; there is a growing interest in re-introducing this into modern building designs.

-Since the cooling capacity of natural ventilation is limited, a key design challenge is to limit the heat gains to spaces inside a building.
+Since the cooling capacity of natural ventilation is limited, a key design challenge is to limit the heat gains in spaces inside a building.
 Greenplan can assist you right from concept design stage to introduce basic design features that will result in acceptable heat loads throughout your buildings.
 Amongst others, we will analyse factors such as building orientation, size of windows, external shading devices, glazing types, internal heat loads from lights etc., in order to make natural ventilation more effective.
-Furthermore we can predict the rate at which air will be exchanged, based on wind and buoyancy (stack effect) in a room.
+Furthermore, we can predict the rate at which air will be exchanged, based on wind and buoyancy (stack effect) in a room.